Out of flowers? Flour? Businesses contend with supply crises

 NEW YORK – When heavy rain pelted Central America, Shane Pliska couldn’t get shipments of taupe-colored roses he needed for clients’ weddings.

-Pliska, whose company is located in West Bloomfield, Michigan, could have substituted other flowers but wanted to deliver customers' first choices.
+Pliska, whose company is located in West Bloomfield, Mich., could have substituted other flowers but wanted to deliver customers’ first choices.
 So he and his employees tinted white roses by hand.

 Supply shortages can be the bane of a small company’s existence.
 Severe weather and disasters can cause shortages, as can a manufacturer shutting down or stopping production of ingredients, components or raw materials.
 And shortages can force owners to be creative in finding substitutes or workarounds to mitigate damage to revenue and customer relationships.